 This is the Law; pure, unadulterated law.
-Zero wiggle room.
+It has zero wiggle room.
 No human being will be justified before God by the works of the Law.
 Condemned, therefore, before God are all religions of works and all such trusting in one’s trusting, so to speak.
 Moreover, humanitarian ethics devoid of grounding in the love of God and prompted by the Holy Spirit are also condemned.
-No one gets a pass for, “givin’ life the ol’ college try.”
-There is a benchmark and it is perfection, period.
-“You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).
+No one gets a pass for, “Givin’ life the ol’ college try.”
+There is a benchmark, and it is perfection, period.
+“You, therefore, must be perfect, as your heavenly Father is perfect” (Matthew 5:48).

 Luther was acutely aware this was the standard and was befuddled at how such a requirement could be attained.
-Indeed, he understood how fulfilling the Law was only to do one’s duty — not actually the attaining of divine righteousness itself.
-As Jesus says: “you also, when you have done all that you were commanded, say, ‘We are unworthy servants; we have only done what was our duty’” (Luke 17:10).
+Indeed, he understood how fulfilling the Law was only to do one’s duty, and not actually the attaining of divine righteousness itself.
+As Jesus says: “You also, when you have done all that you were commanded, say, ‘We are unworthy servants; we have only done what was our duty’” (Luke 17:10).

-The phrase “works of the law” has an antithesis when it comes to righteousness—faith.
+The phrase “works of the Law” has an antithesis when it comes to righteousness: Faith.
 What keeping the Law could not do, the gift of faith does.
 Here is a strong juxtaposition not only presented but announced in 3:21: “But now.”
-It is relief, saving liberation.
+It is a relief, and a saving liberation.